 While these mountains certainly aren’t tall, they will seem like it as you go up and down, repeatedly.
-Some scrambling.

-Map: North Jersey Trails map #115.
+North Jersey Trails map #115.

-Books: A 2-car shuttle hike is described in Hiking the Jersey Highlands (“Windbeam Mtn Through Hike”), that takes in the first part of this hike and uses the Highlands connector trail to a 2nd parking lot.
+Appears in Take a Hike New York City and a 2-car shuttle hike is described in Hiking the Jersey Highlands (“Windbeam Mtn Through Hike”), that takes in the first part of this hike and uses the Highlands connector trail to a 2nd parking lot.

-Hike Directions: The entire loop follows RED TRIANGLE on WHITE (Stonetown Circular).
+The entire loop follows RED TRIANGLE on WHITE (Stonetown Circular).
 The trail is clearly marked on the entire trail, but there are some woods roads in the area, so just watch for markers.

-0.0 – Walk out of the Stonetown Rec. parking area and cross the street.
-The trail markers are near the guard rail.
+Cross the street and head to the right, trail markers are near the guard rail.
 The trail parallels the road for a bit before heading away.

 0.7 – Meet up with the Highlands Trail.
-This trail is co-aligned with Stonetown until it leaves on Harrison Mtn, so you will see TEAL DIAMONDS along the route as well.
+This trail is co-aligned with RED TRIANGLE on WHITE (Stonetown Circular) until it leaves on Harrison Mtn, so you will see TEAL DIAMONDS along the route as well.